 Unfortunately, burdens related to commuting like health, time or environment simply do not pay off.

 Obvious solutions to reduce commuting hours are to move closer to work or alternatively work closer to home.
-But there are many tools out there which facilitates remote work.
+But there are many tools out there that facilitate remote work.
 Collaboration tools for remote teams make it possible to be part of a team and still work from home.
 Tools for online video meetings or daily stand-ups are getting more and more popular.
-Regardless where you are working, you will be able to communicate with your colleagues face-to-face and feel the team spirit.
+Regardless of where you are working, you will be able to communicate with your colleagues face-to-face and feel the team spirit.